-Orcheston House was fully refurbished and extended in mid 2009 with each bedroom having brand new furniture and its own shower and sink and to keep it looking nice and crisp we painted throughout in the Summer of 2012.
-It also has a large Kitchen Diner with 50" wall mounted Plasma and seating for 6 to 8 people.
+Orcheston House was fully refurbished in 2009 with each bedroom having brand new furniture and its own shower and sink and to keep it looking nice and crisp we painted throughout in the Summer of 2014.
+It also has a large Kitchen Diner with 50" wall mounted Plasma and seating up to 8 people around the table and 6 on the suite..

 Through the French doors of the diner the rear of the property has a large sunny garden ideal for relaxing and BBQ's after a day at the beach!